Confidence, competence, and direction.

 Students are prepared professionally and with exceptional skill and knowledge in Physical Education.
 Upon graduation from CU, students are capable and available to step into the Physical Education classroom with confidence and competence to lead and direct K-12 students in a lifestyle of fitness and leisure time activities.

-With the rise of metabolic syndrome, diabetes and a variety of other lifestyle related diseases, Physical Education becomes a much more viable profession.
-First Lady Michelle Obama has taken great strides to bring the health of the nation to the forefront.
-The opportunity for Physical Educators in today’s society becomes much more important and well-educated and prepared teachers will be the next step in the hiring process of many school systems.
+With the rise of metabolic syndrome, diabetes and a variety of other lifestyle related diseases, Physical Education becomes a more viable profession.
+The opportunity for Physical Educators in today's society has become more important and the need for well-educated, prepared teachers will be the next step in the hiring process of many school systems.

 Cornerstone University is known for its outstanding academics in Physical Education/Teacher Education.
 95% of our Physical Education graduates from 2010 and 2014 have been hired directly into their field of expertise.
 Others have gone on to seek graduate degrees in related fields.